isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 **2. What other information is available about these KRAS mutant tumours?**

-This next query also illustrates usage of the **WITH** construct to create an intermediate table on the fly, and then use it in a follow-up **SELECT**:
+In addition to answering the question above, this next query also illustrates usage of the **WITH** construct to create an intermediate table on the fly, and then use it in a follow-up **SELECT**:

 .. code-block:: sql